Mandy lives life to the fullest and firmly believes growing old is a privilege, because there is only one other option!

 Mandy was born and raised in South Africa.
 She migrated to Australia based on her ‘state of the country’ disappointments and to follow a boy!
-This boy became her husband Garron with whom she has two children, Adam and Jesse.
-The boys, now 18 and 14 years old respectively, are who Mandy refers to as her hobby of “having teenage children” along with her interest in wine, food and travel.
+This boy became her husband Garron with whom she has two children.
+The boys, are who Mandy refers to as her hobby of “having teenage children” along with her interest in wine, food and travel.

 They are a close-knit family, even more so after Garron faced and won his battle with cancer five year ago.
 Garron is running a half-marathon this year to fundraise and in celebration of this victory.

 “This experience ensures you have a clear perspective of what is really important in life” Mandy says about this time with her family.